|(( home page ))|

-Draw the shape of the window onto a piece of cardboard and cut along the drawn
+Draw the shape of the window onto a piece of cardboard and cut along the drawn lines.

-Hold the cut out window shape against the cat house wall in the position that you
+Hold the cut out window shape against the cat house wall in the position that you require it.

-the shape.
+With a pencil draw the shape onto the selected wall area and cut out the shape.
 If the window is large and there is movement in the wall, make a frame for the window and pin it to the wall.

 Insulating a cats enclosure